ubclaunchpad/PromoPal-backend/backend/README.md

 Follow the docker instructions on the global `README.md`.

 ### Run tests inside docker container

+Note we currently don't support this because we have not created the `foodies_test` database in docker-compose.
+But it should be fairly straightforward to do so

 ```
 docker exec -it foodies_web_1 yarn run test
 ```